dragon-dune/dragon-dune/README.md

     the battle.
 For each unit sent into battle the army receives two points of battle value.
 4. Players reveal the size of their armies and their artifacts selected.
+    Note that players may choose not to select an Artifact to use in battle.
 5. For each color (red and black), whomever played the lower numbered artifact of that color, gets that amount added to their battle value.
     If two artifacts of the same color are played, the higher valued